 Students read a variety of genres, including non-fiction, fiction, poetry, biography, and autobiography, in which either the author or a central character is known to be autistic.
-Emphasis will be on discussing the works, analyzing meanings, researching related topics, making connections between literature and life, understanding autistic culture, and learning about how autism has influenced the literary tradition.
+Emphasis will be on discussing the works, analyzing meanings, researching related topics, making the works, analyzing meanings, researching related topics, making connections between literature and life, understanding autistic culture, and learning about how autism has influenced the literary tradition.
 Autism in Literature is an introductory level literature course.

-+ ENG 271
++ ENG 265